Rabcor/Wizardry-8-Portrait-Swapper/README.md

 # Known issues

-- Importing MHUMM4 is broken
+- Importing MHUMM4 is broken (Fixed in source)
   - Because it uses offsets instead of transparency to position the anim data, no plans to fix it.
   - Workaround:
     - Edit another portrait